This Poet's Corner

 Comb the beach, carefully,

-lest anyone tread on any of our favors,
+Lest anyone tread on any of our favors,

-or in anyway tempt back The Ghost of me
+Or in anyway tempt back The Ghost of me

-from my contented place in purgatory-
+From my contented place in purgatory-

-for I swear by my God I’ll not need use
+For I swear by my God I’ll not need use

-of any Prince of Denmark!
+Of any Prince of Denmark!

 “Remember me”